 Best viewed on a PC, not an itsy bitsy, teeny weeny phone display.

-Virginia Lawyer Colonel - 43rd Battalion Virginia Cavalry
+Virginia Lawyer star Colonel - 43rd Battalion Virginia Cavalry

-The "Gray Ghost" Campaign Manager for U.S. Grant
+The "Gray Ghost" star Campaign Manager for U.S. Grant

 President Rutherford B. Hayes' Consul to Hong Kong